SproutVideo/sproutvideo-php/README.md

 SproutVideo_Autoloader::register();
 ?>
 ```
-Also, make sure that you have the [Guzzle](http://guzzle.readthedocs.org/en/latest/) library installed.

 # Getting Started
 The first thing you'll need to interact with the SproutVideo API is your API key.